 This list of healthy snacks for teenagers offers quick, nutritious ideas to power their day, from early mornings to after-school cravings to those late-night study marathons.
 These snacks for teens are designed to be both appealing and beneficial to help them get the vital nutrients they need.

-1. Avocado Toast with Egg
+2. Avocado Toast with Egg

 This is a nutritious, but easy snack for a teen that supports brain health and satiety, perfect for a pre-test meal or breakfast to start the day.
 Start with a slice of whole-grain toast and top with a mashed avocado and a fried or boiled egg.
-This combo delivers healthy fats, fiber, and protein needed for energy, satiety, and a healthy brain.
+This combo delivers healthy fats, fiber, and protein needed for energy, satiety, and a healthy brain.Â

-2. DIY Trail Mix
+3. DIY Trail Mix

-Trail mix is the perfect teen snack because it's portable, energy-dense, and easy to prep in bulk.
+Trail mixes are the perfect snacks for teens because they’re portable, energy-dense, and easy to prep in bulk.
 Make a personalized blend with nuts, seeds, dried fruit, and a bit of dark chocolate or cereal.
-Try our nut-free mix if you need a recipe idea.
+Try our nut-free mix if you need a recipe idea.Â

 4. Greek Yogurt Parfaits